Jordandde/Jordandde.com/README.md

 A simple website made by me using Nextjs and SCSS to showcase some information about myself.
-Will be using this for futurer project showcases
+Will be using this for future project showcases.
+Note this is now an experimental website repo I will be using to test things out, my current website uses a simpler template rather than this repo.